22940dev/port-amelia/contents/projects/rupert-graves/index.md

 websitelink: http://rupert-graves.amelia-lewis.com/
 ---

-<h3 data-title="What is it?">What is it?</h3>
+### What is it?

 This is—well, will be—the official website for UK actor, Rupert Graves.
-His <a href="http://rupert-graves.com/" class="highlighted" target="_blank">current site</a> is rather dated, so we’ve been working to create something a little sexier and more modern.
+His <a href="http://rupert-graves.com/" class="link-highlight" target="_blank">current site</a> is rather dated, so we’ve been working to create something a little sexier and more modern.

-<h3 data-title="My Approach">My Approach</h3>
+### My Approach

 This is still very much a work in progress.
 I’ve been through a few iterations but I’m yet to settle on something that I love.
 It’s been interesting researching similar sites, and trying to decide what content is actually worth having on here as opposed to what’s available elsewhere on the web.